nedpfeiffer/CAI-5200/riskmatrix/README.md

+# CAI 5200 Risk Matrix

-Examples of how I used Chat GPT, Python, and Jupyter Notebook to create visuals for CAI 5200: Threats and Resilience.
+An example of how I used Chat GPT, Python, and Jupyter Notebook to create visuals for CAI 5200: Threats and Resilience.

-You can edit these examples to suit your particular project if you have a basic grasp of Python.
+You can edit this example to suit your particular project if you have a basic grasp of Python.

 Requirements: